 Impact

 The vulnerability is a buffer overflow in the message parsing function of the Secure Access client.
 When a server that has been tampered with sends a specially crafted packet, the client can overwrite a small portion of memory, which may lead to memory corruption or a denial‑of‑service condition.
-The flaw does not provide remote code execution but can compromise the client’s stability and integrity.
+The official description does not state that this flaw enables remote code execution, so it is not confirmed to provide that capability; the impact is limited to client instability and integrity issues.

 Affected Systems